daggre/da_lib/docs/getting-started.md

 This guide will help you get started with da_lib in your RedM project.

+> [!CAUTION]
+> This documentation was AI generated and has high chance of hallucinations.

 ## Installation

 1. Copy the da_lib folder to your server's resources directory